 My goal from the beginning was to become skilled at talking to people in order to help them.
 In graduate school my focus was on this and only this - not on research, not on psychological testing, and not on how to run mental health programs.

 So that’s what I’ve done.
 Talk to people.
 Thousands of people.
 Nearly 25 years later, I still like what I do.

 Some therapists approach therapy as if they are the doctor, the healthy person, and you, the “patient”, are sick.
-With this approach, the therapist sees their job as being to tell you what to do so you aren’t sick anymore.
-This doesn’t generally work, and I don’t look at therapy this way.
-We are all, therapists included, healthy in some ways and flawed in others.
+With this approach, the therapist sees their job as telling you what to do so you aren’t sick anymore.
+I don’t look at therapy this way.
+We all, therapists included, are healthy in some ways and flawed in others.
 So I see therapy as being about two imperfect people sitting down to talk, but to talk about you with the goal of helping you.
 I don’t consider my clients “patients.”

-During this time, I realized I wanted to do something that felt more meaningful to me so I started volunteering at the San Francisco Suicide Prevention Hotline, where I would sometimes take calls from very depressed people thinking about jumping off the Golden Gate Bridge.
+During this time, I realized I wanted to do something that felt more meaningful to me, so I started volunteering at the San Francisco Suicide Prevention Hotline.
 I felt good about this work and went on to get a master’s degree in counseling psychology and immediately began an internship working with individuals and couples in a therapy clinic.
 I spent several years working with adolescents at local high schools, families at local clinics, and mental health and chemical dependency patients at a hospital.
 I was the senior case manager at a program run by the State Bar of California to help lawyers with mental health and substance abuse problems.
 I also started my own private therapy practice in Palo Alto, California, in 2003.
 In 2004 I became a Certified Alcohol and Drug Counselor.
-I moved to Austin in 2006 and have been in private practice here ever since.
+I moved to Austin in 2006 and opened my office in Westlake Hills.